 If you ask me what the number one commercial guava in Hawaii is, Beaumont is my answer.
 The plant is a Hawaiian native, derived from fruits found in Halemanu, Oahu.

 This evergreen tree is fast growing with wide-spreading canopies.
-The heavy producer can tolerate temperatures as low as 26°F. Moreover, the tree can reach 3 to 16 feet in height.
+The heavy producer can tolerate temperatures as low as 26°F .
+It can reach 3 to 16 feet in height.

-Ripe fruits are available through the fall and sometimes in the winter.
-Plus, the round-shaped fruit is about 0.5 pounds in weight with pink flesh.
+Ripe, round-shaped fruits are available through the fall and sometimes in the winter.
+They are about 0.5 pounds in weight with pink flesh.

-To be more specific, the typical aroma of this variety will make you think of other tropical fruits such as passion fruit, watermelon, and mint.
-Besides, Beaumont guavas are more suitable for processing than eaten raw.
+The signature aroma of this variety will make you think of other tropical fruits such as passion fruit, watermelon, and mint.
+Beaumont guavas are more suitable for processing than eaten raw.
 They are often used in the production of juices.